Click below for Tigers trailer:

 - Background on the true story

-Tigers received its world premiere at the Toronto International Film Festival on 8 September and its European Premiere at the San Sebastian Festival, where it received a standing ovation from the 1800 in the audience and a Solidarity Award.
+Tigers received its world premiere at the Toronto International Film Festival and its European Premiere at the San Sebastian Festival, where it received a standing ovation from the 1800 in the audience and a Solidarity Award.

 Here is a taster from the world premiere programme notes.